jplummer/erindouglass-bookmap/docs/plan.md

 # Implementation Plan: Book Location Map

-## Next Steps (Optional Enhancements)
+## Next Steps

-1. Add review links from actual CS Monitor URLs
+1. Add review links from actual CS Monitor URLs (if available)
-2. Add book cover image URLs
+2. Add book cover image URLs (if available)
-3. Refine locations to be more specific where needed
+3. Deploy to Squarespace and verify it works
-4. Deploy to Squarespace
+4. Refine locations to be more specific where needed (optional)

-5. Consider future enhancements (see "Future Enhancements" section below)
+**Note:** The project is functional as-is.
+These are optional improvements.

 ---